Villa tie 'not just a bit of fun' for Hibs

 Manager Lee Johnson has urged Hibs to show their "individual brilliance" and thrive as underdogs against an Aston Villa side he believes are favourites to win the Europa Conference League.

-The teams meet at sold-out Easter Road in Wednesday's play-off first leg.
+The teams meet at sold-out Easter Road in Wednesday's play-off first leg in a game live on BBC Scotland.

 Hibs have come through two qualifying rounds, while Villa are beginning their first European campaign in 13 years.